mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 * On your local machine while developing
 * On the internet for your live site

-We should know by now
-that setting `DEBUG = True` is a terrible idea for a live Django site, so how can we get the benefits of the debug mode without having `DEBUG` set to `True` in our module?

-One technique is to use separate settings modules.
-With this strategy,
-you can pick which environment your Django app should run for by switching the `DJANGO_SETTINGS_MODULE` value to pick a different environment.
 You might have modules like:

 * `project.settings.dev`